eProsima/Fast-DDS-docs/docs/fastdds/transport/tcp/tcp.rst

   the server's IP address and port in its ``initial_peer`` list.

-On the server side, the router must be configured to forward to the *TCP server* all traffic incomming to port ``5100``.
+On the server side, the router must be configured to forward to the *TCP server* all traffic incoming to port ``5100``.
 Typically, a NAT routing of port ``5100`` to our machine is enough.
 Any existing firewall should be configured as well.

-In adition, to allow incoming connections through a WAN, the :ref:`transport_tcp_v4transportDescriptor` must indicate its **public** IP address in the ``wan_addr`` data member.
+In addition, to allow incoming connections through a WAN, the :ref:`transport_tcp_v4transportDescriptor` must indicate its **public** IP address in the ``wan_addr`` data member.
 The following examples show how to configure the :ref:`dds_layer_domainParticipant` both in C++ and XML.